-This in-depth course on WTO law and policy deals with advanced topics of international trade law, of particular relevance for students who wish to pursue a career in this field.
+This in-depth course deals with advanced topics of international trade law of particular relevance for students who wish to pursue a career in this field.
 Building upon the basic knowledge of the law of the World Trade Organization (WTO) acquired in the course 'International Trade Law', this advanced course explores the challenging topics that are at the core of current trade policy, in a world of complex interdependence in global value chains, increasing economic nationalism and unilateralism and proliferating preferential trade agreements.

 This course addresses the following themes:

 - Economic policy exceptions (on the WTO rules that govern safeguard measures and regional trade agreements);